 Moreover, CV solutions for health safety control can retrain for new or altered safety criteria and be used for health safety control as long as the pandemic lasts.

-CV developers offer solutions for a vast variety of quality assurance cases during production and for health safety control especially during holiday seasons and challenging times.
+CV developers offer solutions for various quality assurance cases during production and for health safety control, especially during holiday seasons and challenging times.